rghosh670/APCSFinal/RoommateMatcher/README-VikramRohitKishore.txt

 Vikram Shirsat, Rohit Ghosh, and Kishore Srinivas

 Introduction:
 Instead of a usual roommate finding app or even just a questionnaire, this application has been built to minimize the possible interference of wanting to look like a good person to allow someone to find a roommate who truly is like them.
 In this application, a user is thrown into a first person game in which their inherent decisions that are made expose some of their inner qualities as a person.
 This app will force users to make decisions that relate to possible roommate qualities such as if a person is a late night or early morning person or even if they are super clean.

 Instructions:
 Welcome to the Roommate Matcher!
 In this game you can speed through the process of finding a roommate by playing a game!
 Instead of a boring questionnaire where you craft responses to look like an angel, let out your inner gamer and show your true qualities off!
-With every step of the game and fight with another character, you will be matched using our current databases to another character who fits your qualities!
+With every step of the game and fight with another character, you will be matched using our current databases to another person in the class who fits your qualities!
 First, type in your name and the name of your opponent.
 Then click the play button.
 You can select a map to fight in as well as character for both you and your opponent.
 Once you enter the game, try your best to defeat your opponent.
 The game ends when either you or your opponent lose all their health.

 Controls:
-Player 1 controls: Arrow Keys to move, Period to shoot, Comma to toggle gun between rifle and shotgun, M to toggle blade between knife and sword
+Player 1 controls: Arrow Keys to move, Period to shoot, Comma to toggle gun between rifle and shotgun, M to toggle blade between knife and sword.
-Player 2 controls: WASD to move, F to shoot, Q to toggle gun between rifle and shotgun, E to toggle blade between knife and sword
+Player 2 controls: WASD to move, F to shoot, Q to toggle gun between rifle and shotgun, E to toggle blade between knife and sword.

-Game:

-Moving around in a world with specific prescribed moves

 Must-have:
 Game will have 3 options for arenas to fight in